bjwalsh93/winfocus-fellowship/PROJECT_COMPLETE.md

 # 🎉 Project Complete!
-WINFOCUS Fellowship Website
+FAWUS Fellowship Website

 ## ✨ What You Got

-I've built a **complete, production-ready** website for the WINFOCUS World Fellowship Program.
+I've built a **complete, production-ready** website for the FAWUS World Fellowship Program.
 Here's everything that's included:

 ---